-- ✓ there is a 138 kv power line which parallels state highway BR-163; - √ the village of Castelo de Sonhos is located on a paved highway (BR -163) affording ground access to nearby cities and port facilities; - ✓ there is a fully functional exploration camp; - ✓ the camp is serviced by a 550-meter airstrip adequate for small aircraft; - ✓ CDS is accessible by a 30 km road from the nearby village of Castelo de Sonhos; and - ✓ the village of Castelo de Sonhos (population circa 10,000) offers many services including banks, medical facilities, supermarkets, restaurants, hotels, an airstrip and light and heavy vehicle repair facilities.
+- $\checkmark$ there is a 138 kv power line which parallels state highway BR-163; - ✓ the village of Castelo de Sonhos is located on a paved highway (BR -163) affording ground access to nearby cities and port facilities; - $\checkmark$ there is a fully functional exploration camp;

+- $\checkmark$ the camp is serviced by a 550-meter airstrip adequate for small aircraft; - ✓ CDS is accessible by a unpaved 30 km road from the nearby village of Castelo de Sonhos; and - ✓ the village of Castelo de Sonhos (population circa 10,000) offers many services including banks, medical facilities, supermarkets, restaurants, hotels, an airstrip and light and heavy vehicle repair facilities.

-The original vendors of CDS retain a 2% net smelter return ("NSR") royalty (half of which can be purchased by TriStar for a value based on gold reserves at that time, which option was subsequently sold to Royal Gold), a one-time bonus payment of US \$1.00 per ounce of gold if NI 43-101 proven and probable reserves exceed one million ounces and a payment of US \$3,600,000 upon commercial production (TriStar has the option to pay US \$1,500,000 upon or prior to making a production decision in lieu of the production payment).
+The original vendors of CDS retained a 2% net smelter return ("NSR") royalty (half of which may be purchased by Royal Gold Inc. for a value based on gold reserves at that time), a one-time bonus payment of US \$1.00 per ounce of gold if NI 43-101 proven and probable reserves exceed one million ounces and a payment of US \$3,600,000 upon commercial production (TriStar has the option to pay US \$1,500,000 upon or prior to making a production decision in lieu of the production payment).